Getting Montenegrin investment-based citizenship in 2021

 On 3 October, 2019, the government of Montenegro announced that it was receiving applications for its citizenship-for-investment programme that will last until 2022.

-Those who want to obtain Montenegro citizenship through the programme must buy real estate approved by the state or donate to a specified public fund.
+Those who want to obtain Montenegro citizenship by investment must buy real estate approved by the state or donate to a specified public fund.

 - A passport of Montenegro takes 3-6 months to be issued.

 - Besides the investor, citizenship is granted to the investor's spouse.
 While their children (under 18 and financially dependent on the investor) will be given a residency permit until they turn 18, when they will be eligible to become citizens.

 - It is not necessary to live in Montenegro or speak the local language.